rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

 Entry orders (and single orders) may use the following order types:

 Limit
 Limit If Touched
 Limit On Close
 Limit On Open
 Market
 Market If Touched
 Market On Close
 Market On Open
 Market To Limit
 Stop
 Stop Limit
 Trail
 Trail Limit

 ###  Order Types for Stop-Loss Orders

 Stop-loss orders may use the following order types:

 Stop
 Stop Limit
 Trail
 Trail Limit

 ###  Order Types for Target Orders

 Target orders may use the following order types:

 Limit
 Limit If Touched
 Limit On Close
 Limit On Open
 Market If Touched
 Market On Close
 Market On Open

 ## 7. Order Pricing

+Most order types require one or more prices that goven the operation of the order.
+These prices are defined using price specifications.

 Price specifications have two parts: a base price and an optional offset.
 The offset adds or subtracts an amount from the base price to yield the actual price